DuxVictorum/learnshell/learnawk/notes-01.md

 You can overwrite a positional variable by explicitly assigning it a new value (`$2=25`) or deleting its value (`$4=""`).

 ### **FS - Field Separator**
+The default way that awk identifies fields is by looking for blank space.
+You can change this however by defining the built-in FS variable.
+For example, the `/etc/passwd` file separates records with a colon, and you could tell awk to do the same by defining the FS variable.
+> `BEGIN { FS=":"; }`

+You can also set a new field separator at the CLI by using the -F option and following that immediately with the character to be the new separator, e.g. `awk -F:`.
+ (Note that this -F option can only take a single character, whereas the FS variable can take multiple characters, making it more versatile.)

 &&&&